MohammadMMK/IBL-oscillations-public/right_left_selectivity/ReadMe.md

 ### 1. Environment Setup

-Ensure the IBL environment is installed and activated.
+Ensure the IBL environment is installed and activated. (see [here](https://github.com/int-brain-lab/iblenv))

 ### 2. Data Extraction